Workers lose £28 billion a year to unpaid overtime, TUC warns

 Union leaders said new legislation could help workers challenge pressure to work unpaid hours.

-Paul Nowak, general secretary of the TUC, said most workers are willing to help when needed but should not be expected to do so without pay.
+Paul Nowak, general secretary of the TUC, said workers were willing to help when needed but should not be expected to do so without pay.
 “Most workers don’t mind putting in extra hours from time to time, but they should be paid for it,” he said.
 “Yet last year UK workers were denied £28 billion in unpaid overtime.”

 He said unpaid overtime harms both workers and employers by damaging wellbeing and productivity.
 “This benefits no one – workers forced into unpaid overtime lose out on pay, but are also more likely to face stress and ill health, reducing productivity and performance,” he said.